Commemoration

 Call to Action 79(ii)

-- In December 2022, Parks Canada began sharing a "What We Heard" report which summarizes input received during the 2021 to 2022 engagement with Indigenous partners.
+• In December 2022, Parks Canada shared the "What We Heard" report which summarizes input received during the 2021 to 2022 engagement with Indigenous partners

-- In January 2023, after undertaking a multidisciplinary analysis of recommendations received during the 2021 to 2022 engagement, and through further engagement with members of Parks Canada's Indigenous Cultural Heritage Advisory Council, Parks Canada completed a first draft of a renewed Cultural Resource Management policy.
+• In January 2023, after undertaking a multidisciplinary analysis of recommendations received during the 2021 to 2022 engagement, and through further engagement with members of Parks Canada's Indigenous Cultural Heritage Advisory Council, Parks Canada completed a first draft of the renewed Cultural Resource Management Policy

-- In February 2023, Parks Canada started reaching out to the previously engaged Indigenous partners and a few others in order to seek their input and feedback on the first draft of the renewed Cultural Resource Management policy.
-Engagement will be ongoing over the 2023 spring season.
+• In February 2023 Parks Canada is connecting with Indigenous partners to seek their input and feedback on the first draft of the renewed Cultural Resource Management Policy.
+Engagement continued through fall 2023

-- Since 2018, the Stories of Canada initiative has collaborated with more than 60 Indigenous communities on nearly 50 multi component projects at more than 45 heritage places, including national historic sites, national parks, national urban parks, and national marine conservation areas.
-In 2022, 12 projects were completed at 8 sites.
+• Since 2018, the Stories of Canada initiative has collaborated with more than 100 Indigenous communities on nearly 70 multi component projects at more than 45 heritage places, including national historic sites, national parks, national urban parks, and national marine conservation areas.
+For 2024 to 2025, the Stories of Canada initiative will provide more than $1 million to support 27 additional projects that will be co-developed with Indigenous partners to center Indigenous voices that reclaim, share and honour Indigenous cultures, histories and languages

-- In early 2023, Parks Canada hosted 2 workshops to bring together residential school survivors, Indigenous organizations and academics to build relationships and begin efforts to collaboratively identify additional subject related to residential schools that merit national historic designation.
+• In March 2023, Parks Canada hosted 2 workshops to bring together residential school survivors, Indigenous organizations and academics to build relationships and begin efforts to collaboratively identify additional subjects related to residential schools that merit national historic designation.
+In July 2023, thanks to these workshops, Parks Canada began working with several communities in the province of Quebec and British Columbia to commemorate the history and legacy of the residential school system

 Next steps

-Parks Canada will support the Minister of Environment and Climate Change and Minister responsible for the Parks Canada Agency as Bill C-23, Historic Places of Canada Act, goes through the Parliamentary process.
+Parks Canada will support the Minister of Environment and Climate Change and Minister responsible for the Parks Canada while Bill C-23, Historic Places of Canada Act, goes through the Parliamentary process.

 New nominations about the Indigenous histories and legacies of residential schools in Canada continue to be received by the Secretariat of the Historic Sites and Monuments Board of Canada.
 Eligible nominations will be considered for potential national historic designations, with an average processing time of 2 years.
-Parks Canada will be working directly with Indigenous organizations and communities to identify and support new nominations related to commemorating the legacy of residential schools.
+Parks Canada continues to engage directly with Indigenous organizations and communities through meetings and gatherings to discuss approaches to respectful commemoration, and to identify new nominations related to commemorating the legacy of residential schools.

 Some designations and their commemorative plaques include colonial, dated or insensitive content that does not accurately reflect what is known about the country's history today.
-A number of existing designations related to residential school and Indigenous history are being reviewed.
+A number of existing designations related to residential schools and Indigenous history have since been revised and others are currently being reviewed.
 To find out more, please visit: Reviews of existing designations.

-In addition, a review of the criteria and guidelines for evaluating subjects of potential national historic significance, which sets out processes and practices of the Historic Sites and Monuments Board of Canada saw further progress in 2022 to align it with the engagement undertaken for the historic places legislation and the renewal of Parks Canada's Cultural Resource Management policy.
+In addition, the criteria and guidelines for evaluating subjects of potential national historic significance, which sets out processes and practices of the Historic Sites and Monuments Board of Canada, underwent both internal and external reviews with the help of Indigenous consultants.
+Further progress was made in 2022 to align the proposed reviews with the engagement undertaken for the historic places legislation and the renewal of Parks Canada's Cultural Resource Management Policy.
+Draft revisions have been reviewed by the Indigenous Heritage Circle.
+The implementation of the changes is on hold pending the status of Bill C-23 (An Act respecting places, persons and events of national historic significance or national interest, archaeological resources, and cultural and natural heritage).

 80. We call upon the federal government, in collaboration with Aboriginal peoples, to establish, as a statutory holiday, a National Day for Truth and Reconciliation to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.